xexefe121/Spotifymcp/README.md

 - Access new releases and recommendations
 - Get audiobook information with market-specific content and chapters
 - Note: Audiobook endpoints may require additional authentication or market-specific access
+- Get and modify playlist information with tracks and items
 - Support for both Spotify IDs and URIs
 - Automatic token management with client credentials flow